Why Ireland should be taking way more notice of Andy Keogh

 “It should be a great adventure.”

 While Keogh is finally producing the consistency that evaded him earlier in his career, there remains something slightly mystical about him.
 Everything is a little bit out of the ordinary.
 He has only 2 goals in 30 appearances for Ireland, but one was against the team that would go on to become World Champions 2 years later, and the other was voted international goal of the season in 2008.
 He only scored twice in his loan spell with Cardiff City, but both were last-minute goals.
-He scored twice on his Perth debut.
-His first hat trick in Australia came against the reigning champions, Brisbane Roar; his second would come against the star-studded Melbourne City team this season.
+He scored twice in his debut for Perth.
+His first hat trick in Australia came against the reigning champions, Brisbane Roar, and his second was against the star-studded Melbourne City team this season.
 He’s the first player in A-League history to score in 8 consecutive games.
-The epitome of the phrase “he makes something happen”, with Keogh, nothing on the football pitch appears to be dull.
-Why score a tap-in when you can lob the keeper from 30 yards…?
-He’s done this to both Melbourne teams.
+The epitome of the phrase “he makes something happen”: with Keogh, nothing on the football pitch appears dull.
+Why settle for a simple tap-in when you can lob the keeper from 30 yards out?
+Keogh has managed both feats against Melbourne’s two teams this season.
 If Perth Glory is a rock band, then Keogh is the guitarist who lives for the encore.
 The bigger the crowd, the more impressive and longer his guitar solo becomes.

 "Martin has shown a willingness to look outside the box with some players, and I'd love to show what I could do in a training camp,” said Keogh back in October.
 He may hope O’Neill looks a little further outside the box soon.
 Roughly 7,500 miles.